bread-modular/website/content/docs/02-patch-ideas/04-midi-connectivity.md

 [/patch]

 This patch borrows heavily from the [Overdrive / Distortion](/docs/patch-ideas/overdrive-distortion) patch.
 Give that a try first if you haven’t already.

+## Hoemwork

+As an exercise, try to use the [8bit](/modules/8bit) module instead of the MCO module.
+In order to accept MIDI in 8bit, you have to set the MODE to LED_ON (hold the MODE button for a second).

+You can also check the [Supersaw Bass](/docs/patch-ideas/supersaw-bass) patch to learn how to use the 8bit module.